ygcha/DH110-CHRISTINACHA/assignment05/README.md

 Here is more information on the [user research](https://github.com/ygcha/DH110-CHRISTINACHA/tree/main/assignment03).

 ### _Personas and Scenarios_
 I created two personas: one based on my previous user research and one based on my own perceptions from the research.
+Below are the personas and scenarios.

-> **Diana Kim:** A 17-year-old high school graduate with high technical literacy entering college who needs to efficiently find scholarships and grants that match her financial needs and academic achievements.
+> **Diana Kim:** A 17-year-old high school graduate with high technical literacy entering college who needs to efficiently find scholarships and grants that match her financial needs and academic achievements to attend her dream university: Harvard University.

-> **Sandy Smith:** A 50-year-old homestay mom of two sons with low technical literacy and wants to find what type of financial aid and loans her son can apply to without a hassle.
+> **Sandy Smith:** A 50-year-old homestay mom of two sons with low technical literacy and wants to find what type of financial aid and loans her son can apply to without a hassle in between her busy schedule.

 Here is more information on the [personas and scenarios](https://github.com/ygcha/DH110-CHRISTINACHA/tree/main/assignment04).

+### _Tasks/Features_
+Directly filter out financial aid options (scholarships, grants, loans, etc) based on type of need, due date, and other factors.
+Create a financial aid profile.
+Add financial aid options (scholarships, grants, loans, etc) to your account to keep track of which ones to apply too.